 Also often referred to as identity and access management (IAM), this layer of your cybersecurity infrastructure is like the lock on your front door.
 When a user tries to access their account, they need to authenticate that they are who they say they are, and should be granted access.
 This doesn’t just refer to platform or application logins.
 It also includes phone and laptop passwords, network access, etc.

 3. Endpoint Security

-Endpoint security, or endpoint protection, covers the devices that are used to access your organization’s network.
+Endpoint security, or endpoint protection, covers the devices that are used to access your district’s network.
 Endpoints include things like computers, laptops, smartphones, tablets, and servers.